vNPro3s/ai_chatbots_jossis/pro_files/python_hands-on_1.md

+---
+layout: page
+title: Hands-on Python part I
+subtitle: Learning by doing in Python
+---

-# Python  programming fundamentals - EX 1
+# Hands-on Python - part I

-In the lecture on N-grams and Language models and the lecture titled Feature extractions, we gave a few examples with Python.
-Moreover, we emphasized that our primary tool in this course will be the Python programming language and additional libraries.
-Thus, the second week's lecture and related material present some fundamentals in the Python programming language.
-We do not want to make this course the course on Python programming, but there are a few dots needed for the final goal of performing and illustrating basics tasks in NLP.
-Learning through work is our main policy, so that means we can go directly to some examples.
+Learning through work is our central policy so we can go directly to some examples.

 ## Example 1
 ---